gordana16/react-app-from-scratch/README.md

 > git push origin gh-pages
 ```

-In repository settings choose 'gh-branch' as source for building your website.
+In repository settings choose 'gh-pages' branch as source for building your website.